ma-djm/shouldi/README.md

 >
 > However, be sure to prepare for the temperature change.
 I recommend dressing in layers.
 While it may be warm at the base, it will be significantly cooler at the 14,115-foot summit.
 A light jacket or a fleece would be a good idea to bring with you to ensure you are comfortable while enjoying the stunning panorama.

-Things to observe:
+### Key Concepts for Developers

+This project is a great way to learn the Google ADK.
+A few things to observe in the code:

- - The agent instructions themselves in agent.py are simple and high-level.
-The agent itself is given wide latitude to make decisions about how to carry out requests.
+-   **Simple, High-Level Instructions:** The prompts for the agents in `agent.py` are straightforward.
+The agent has wide latitude to decide which tools to use to carry out the request.
- - This is made possible, in part, by the verbose docstring annotations you'll see in the tools (functions) that call the WeatherAPI.com APIs.
-The agents read those docstrings to determine which tools to call.
-The functions themselves are just a few lines of code.
+-   **Docstrings as Tool Definitions:** The tools (the Python functions that call the WeatherAPI) have highly detailed docstrings.
+The ADK uses these to help the agent understand how to use the tool and what to expect in return.
+Good documentation directly improves agent performance.
- - As this is a demonstration project, the output includes information about the tools that were called and the Agents' rationale.
-Autonomous systems in production would more likely render their output as discreen JSON fields in the session state.
+-   **Debugging Output:** As a demo, the agent prints the tools it's using and its reasoning.
+In a production app, this data would more likely be structured (e.g., as JSON) and saved to the session state.